Welcome to Pennsylvania Environmental Council's Mini Grant Programs

 Priority is given to projects led by and engaging under-represented and marginalized groups; projects that promote equity and serve historically disinvested communities; and organizations with a budget of less than $250,000.
 Full guidelines and the application can be found at the bottom of this page.
 Applications are due by Monday, September 30, 2024 at 5pm.

-Laurel Highlands Conservation Landscape Mini Grants: PEC administers the Laurel Highlands Conservation Landscape (LHCL) Mini Grant Program with funding from Pennsylvania Department of Conservation and Natural Resources’ Community Conservation Partnership Program.
+Laurel Highlands Conservation Landscape Mini Grants: PEC administers the Laurel Highlands Conservation Landscape (LHCL) Mini-Grant Program with funding from Pennsylvania Department of Conservation and Natural Resources’ Community Conservation Partnership Program.
+The mission of the LHCL is to facilitate collaboration and networking among diverse stakeholders to empower the region’s vibrancy by celebrating its natural resources, outdoor recreation opportunities, heritage assets, and thriving communities.

 Northeast Environmental Partnership Awards: These awards are presented annually to recognize the achievements of individuals or organizations that, through partnerships, have achieved excellence in environmental protection or conservation.
 The event also showcases the recipients of the Thomas P. Shelburne Environmental Leadership Award and the Emerging Environmental Leader Award.